Caga Tio Nadal Montjuic Barcelona view

 Gracia is a favourite neighbourhood among locals.

-Enjoy this fair of about 30 creators in the Wallnwood space.
+Enjoy this fair of about 20 creators in the Wallnwood space.
 Some of the things you will find there: design furniture, trendy decoration, unique handmade clothes, lamps… to name a few.
-In a nice atmosphere with food, drinks, and a DJ.

 Why are Christmas markets like Festivalet so important?